rsobrinhoillimitati/tmp/e.htm.md

 font-family:"Calibri",sans-serif;mso-bidi-font-family:"Courier New"'>nice</span><span
 lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
 "Times New Roman"'> command starts a program with a given priority bias.
-Peculiar name: ‘nicer’ processes require fewer resources.
+Peculiar name: Â‘nicerÂ’ processes require fewer resources.
 Niceness ranges from +19 (very nice) to &#8722;20 (not very nice).
 Non-root users can only specify values from 1 to 19; the root user can specify the full range of values.
 Default niceness when using nice is 10.<o:p></o:p></span></p>